altamashsameer/altamashsameer/README.md

 ## 📖 The story so far

-I've always loved data and maths — genuinely, since I was a kid.
+I've always loved data and maths, genuinely, since I was a kid.
 Life had other plans for a while, and I ended up in a career that had nothing to do with either.
-At some point I decided that wasn't going to be the whole story, so I changed countries *and* careers, and landed in **Berlin, Germany** to start over in data — for real this time.
+At some point I decided that wasn't going to be the whole story, so I changed countries *and* careers, and landed in **Berlin, Germany** to start over in data, for real this time.

 So here I am: rebuilding from the ground up, one dataset (and one German grammar battle 🥊) at a time.